solonas13/rmqo/README.md

 library implementing an algorithm for answering a small batch of RMQs.
 The time complexity of the implemented algorithm is <i>n + O(q log q)</i> and the extra space used is <i>O(q)</i>; where <i>n</i> is the size of the input array and <i>q</i> is the queries number.
 Note that we write <b>n</b> to stress that the number of operations per entry of the input array is a very small constant.
+Specifically, we only scan the input array twice.

 Why rmqo?
 --------